shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 - Beanstalk Version 1.4+, with a max job size of at least `65533 Byte`
 - Supervisor 3.0+
 - A distinct shell user for SSH access to the connected shop servers
-- The EDB requires to be run from the root of a apache host, prepare a domain
+- The EDB requires to be run from the root of an apache host, prepare a domain
 - Set PHP *(cli & apache2)* and MySQL timezone to UTC

 ## Installing the Shopware Enterprise Dashboard